marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 With the aim of clarifying the model scope, here are some questions that our model does not attempt to answer:

 * What are the implications of purchasing a specific entitlement?
-* Which entitlement should I acquire to get a specific capability?
+* Which entitlement is needed to obtain a specific capability?
 * Is license migration feasible?
-* What capabilities will be allowed if I install an entitlement in a specific device?
+* What capabilities are permitted when an entitlement is installed in a specific device?
 * Features or restrictions that depend on each user.
 We are not covering this in the current version of this document, but it could be done if we expand the holders' identification.

 This model focuses on the ability to use capabilities, not on access control mechanisms.
 For example, if a router cannot enable MPLS due to entitlement restrictions, it means the organization lacks the rights to use that capability—even if access to the device itself is available.
 This distinction is separate from, for instance, the ability of a specific user to configure MPLS due to access control limitations.